Can Uber Be Replaced By An Open Source Competitor?

 Raise lots of money from investors.
 Grow at any cost.
 Burn lots of cash by incentivising users and drivers.
 Squeeze out the competition.
 Win the market monopoly.
 Increase prices.
 Recoup all that money you previously burnt.
 Repay your investors.

 This is often called the “growth over profits” mantra.
-The above plan rests on 2 key assumptions
+The above plan rests on two key assumptions:

 1. That you’ll be able to profit handsomely once you’ve secured that monopoly